atharva0300/Dwight/README.md

 - [X] 20. bug: The updateTaskBoolean value does not get updated before the Task.jsx renders, which gives a false value.
 It should instead give true
 - [ ] 21.
 Generate all notes when the app is started
 - [X] 22.
 Use JWT authentcation and permission classes
+- [ ] 21.
+Adding authorizations for using apis
+- [X] 23. bug: dosen't updateToken on loading and on signout